SFP Module: What's It and and How to Choose It?

 Choose an MSA Compatible SFP or Not?

-Compatibility is often the most parameter users care about when buying an MSA SFP module.
+Compatibility is often the most important parameter users care about when buying an MSA SFP module.
 MSA (multi-source agreement) is an agreement supported by a number of manufacturers who came together to collaborate and standardize the fit-form and try to provide a reliable mean of mixing and matching SFP brands successfully.
 Third-party companies also have developed their own tools to program SFP modules to be compatible with the OEM.
-So, the MSA compatibility SFP module can be used successfully in most networks.
+So, the MSA compatibility Gigabit SFP module can be used successfully in most networks.

 More about OEM vs Third-Party MSA Transceivers